 Our marriage ceremony was on August 12, 2017.
-It was more beautiful and meaningful than we had anticipated, we have seen them done many times before but it felt like ours was extra special.
-We were able to have a few friends from the inside attend as “guests” just for the ceremony, we did not have anyone else attend.
+It was more peaceful than we had anticipated, we have seen them done many times before but it felt like ours was extra special.
+We were able to have a few people from the inside attend as “guests” just for the ceremony, we did not have anyone else attend.
 We each read our own vows we had written.
 The minister read our favorite Bible verse: “And now these three remain: Faith, Hope, and Love.
 But the greatest of these is love.”
 1 COR 13:13 It was really an incredible day, one we will never forget.
 We are grateful for this step in our life together.
 I am honored to be his wife and every day Sean tells me that he is the luckiest man to be my husband.

 There is no perfect marriage, just two people who refuse to give up on each other